CARES Act and FFCRA Employment Considerations

-12. For what purposes may the TPM borrower use its loan?
+12. For what purposes may the technology business borrowing PPP funds use its loan?

-The loans are primarily intended to be used to pay employee compensation and benefits during the COVID-19 crisis, including salaries, health care costs, paid leave, and state and local taxes.
-For the purposes of determining the PPP loan amounts and to calculate loan forgiveness, businesses can only include amounts for employees whose principal place of residence is inside the United States.
+The PPP loans are primarily intended to be used to pay employee compensation and benefits during the COVID-19 crisis, including salaries, health care costs, paid leave, and state and local taxes.
+For purposes of determining the PPP loan amounts and calculating loan forgiveness, businesses can only include amounts for employees whose principal place of residence is inside the United States.
 The loans can also be used for rent payments, utility bills, mortgage interest payments, interest on other debt, and to refinance an SBA EIDL, if applicable.
 The lender is to make the first disbursement no later than 10 calendar days from the date of loan approval.
-There is also a limitation on forgiveness on a proportionate basis, at least 60% of the loan forgiveness amount must be used for payroll costs and not more than 40% of such amount may be used for non-payroll items.
+There is also a limitation on forgiveness on a proportionate basis, in that at least 60% of the loan forgiveness amount must be used for payroll costs and up to 40% of such amount may be used for non-payroll items.

 13. What are “payroll costs”?

-Please note that current guidance from the Treasury provides that a limited liability company (“LLC”) may count up to $100,000 per LLC member to the extent that member would treat that as self-employment income on the member’s personal tax return.
+Please note that current guidance from the Treasury provides that a limited liability company (“LLC”) may count up to $100,000 per LLC member to the extent that member would treat the LLC’s payment as self-employment income on the member’s personal tax return.
 The current guidance also requires the LLC to be the applicant, not the individual who is an LLC member.